sirbh/city-bike-app/readme.md

 - List of all the stations.
 - Pagination
 - Searching
--  Top 5 most popular return stations for journeys starting from the station
+-  Top 5 most popular return stations
-- Top 5 most popular departure stations for journeys ending at the station
+- Top 5 most popular departure stations

 ### Single station view (by clicking on station name on station page)